Assets test

 (non-home owners)

-This means you can have assets up to and including these amounts and still get the ceiling rate of ISS, provided your income does not exceed the income limit before ISS reduces.
+You can have assets up to and including these amounts and still get the ceiling (maximum) rate of ISS, provided you are not paid under the income test.

-Example 2: A single ISS recipient, who is a home owner, has assets of $558,250.
-Her pension will be paid at a reduced rate because the amount of these assets is more than $552,250 (the low limit for singles).
+Example: A single ISS recipient, who is a home owner, has assets of $581,500.
+Their pension will be paid at a reduced rate because the amount of these assets is more than the low limit for singles of $575,500.

 Remembering that pension is reduced by 75 cents for every $250 over the limit, the amount of reduction is calculated as follows: